cyfko/input-spec/docs/en/FAQ.md

 ## 🔚 Conclusion

-Cette FAQ démontre la polyvalence du Dynamic Input Field Specification Protocol à travers des scénarios concrets.
-Chaque exemple montre comment le protocole s'adapte aux besoins métier spécifiques tout en maintenant une architecture cohérente.
+This FAQ demonstrates the versatility of the Dynamic Input Field Specification Protocol through concrete scenarios.
+Each example shows how the protocol adapts to specific business needs while maintaining a consistent architecture.

-### Points clés à retenir :
+### Key takeaways:

-1. **🔄 Interaction client/serveur fluide** - Le protocole orchestre automatiquement les échanges
+1. **🔄 Seamless client/server interaction** – The protocol automatically orchestrates exchanges
-2. **🎯 Validation métier intégrée** - Les règles complexes sont centralisées côté serveur
+2. **🎯 Integrated business validation** – Complex rules are centralized on the server
-3. **⚡ Performance optimisée** - Debouncing, cache et batching natifs
+3. **⚡ Optimized performance** – Native debouncing, caching, and batching
-4. **🔒 Sécurité renforcée** - Validation et sanitisation à tous les niveaux
+4. **🔒 Enhanced security** – Validation and sanitization at every level
-5. **🧩 Extensibilité** - Adaptation facile aux besoins spécifiques
+5. **🧩 Extensibility** – Easily adapts to specific requirements

-Le protocole transforme la complexité des formulaires dynamiques en une API simple et standardisée, permettant aux équipes de se concentrer sur la logique métier plutôt que sur la plomberie technique.
+The protocol transforms the complexity of dynamic forms into a simple, standardized API, allowing teams to focus on business logic rather than technical plumbing.

 ---

-*Vous avez d'autres questions ?
-[Ouvrez une discussion](../../discussions) ou consultez les [exemples complets](../impl/)*
+*Have more questions?
+[Start a discussion](../../discussions) or check out the [full examples](../impl/)*